Crayon2000/MiisendU-Wii-U/README.md

 # UsendMii Client
-UsendMii client for Wii U
+This a UsendMii client application for Wii U.

 ## Build
 Prerequisites: